mvestola/panttipullo-react-native/README.md

 # Panttipullo

 React native application to check drinking bottle / can deposit from Palpa (pantillisuus).
 Intended to be used in Finland only.
-App uses same APIs than is used in the folloeing page by PALPA: https://extra.palpa.fi/pantillisuus/
+App uses same APIs than is used in the following page by PALPA: https://extra.palpa.fi/pantillisuus/

 **This app is not developed by PALPA**.
 This app is a private project.
 In any issues with app, please contact developer in Google Play store.